 A character may take multiple levels of Area Knowledge for the same region.
 Each additional level would usually reduce the IQ roll to know any specific fact (at the given level of detail) by one die.

 Quick-Draw(Wand) is only a 1 point skill for Wizards who know the Staff spell.
 Other variations are at the normal doubled cost and require the weapon skill in question.
 Each variation can be taken twice more.
 Each additional level adds 3 to adjDX for the purposes of making the quick-draw roll and for the timing of the quick-draw and resulting action with the drawn item.
 So a hero with DX 12 and quick-draw-dagger(3) would roll against adjDX 16 to draw a dagger and could draw and throw a dagger before an adjDX 15 figure could act.
-If he had thrown weapons in addition this toss would be at adjDX 14 (12+2 for thrown weapons) minus one per hex of distance.
+If he had thrown weapons in addition this toss would be at adjDX 12 (No +2 for Thrown Weapons talent, see below) minus one per megahex of distance.
 A wizard with quick-draw-wand(3) would also draw his wand on an +4 to base DX and cast the first spell at a +4 in the action sequence, but his success roll for the spell would be unaffected.
 In order to get this action boost a second time he would need to spend an action to put his wand away first.
 A wizard could also take three levels of quick-draw for sword or dagger, but this would cost six rather than the three skill points for quick-draw-wand(3), in addition to the weapon talents.